ubs121/plane_shooting/README.md

 There is no existing dataset for this problem.
 But there is some input, one is a hint.

-In order to minimize shots, a hint of next possible head locations is given to the agent.
+In order to minimize shots, a hint for next possible head locations is given to the agent.
 The agent must learn from this hint, and learn to select the best guess for head shot.

 As I know, there are some well known tactics for the best guess.
-I didn't explore all best tactics, the agent might found all best tactics.
+I didn't explore all best tactics, the agent might found those best tactics during learning process.

 The below is shown two of them.

 ** Sample 1: A body shot **

-For example, if got a body shot ('B') on location (4,5), then after this shot the hint will look like the following.
-There are 32 possible head location after the body shot at (4,5).
+For example, if got a body shot 'B' on location (4,5), then after this shot the hint will look like the following.
+There are 32 possible head locations after the body shot at (4,5).

+  *Figure-2: A body shot and next possible head shots*

   ![shot B](shot_B.png)

-Furthermore from this visualization of head distribution, we could see that intersected squares (with tick borders) are the most efficient shots.
-Specially the square (3,4), (5,4), (3,6) and (5,6) are the most efficient locations to try.
-By shooting at these squares the agent will be rewarded anyway as one of the following:
+Furthermore from this visualization of head distribution, we could see that the intersected squares (with tick borders) are the most efficient shots.
+Specially the square `(3,4)`, `(5,4)`, `(3,6)` and `(5,6)` are the most efficient locations to try.
+By shooting at these squares the agent will be rewarded as one of the following:

 * Could win the game by just hitting a head, because these four locations are possible head locations.

-* Could be a body shot, for example at (3,4).
+* Could be a body shot, for example at `(3,4)`.
 If so the next possible head locations will be 3 times less at least.

+  *Figure-3: Two body shots*

   ![shot BB](shot_BB.png)

 * Could be a miss.
-Even in this case the agent will get benefit, because the next possible head locations will be reduced by 6.
+Even in this case the agent will get a benefit, because the next possible head locations will be reduced by 6.

+  *Figure-4: A missed shot and after a body shot*

   ![shot BM](shot_BM.png)

 ** Sample 2: A missed shot **

-If the agent missed at (2,2), then it still has to learn something from this shot, because this shot will reduce the next possible heads.
+If the agent missed at `(2,2)`, then it still has to learn something from this shot, because this shot will reduce the next possible heads somehow.
 In the below figure, white squares are non-head coordinates after this missed shot, so the agent will skip these squares for the next shot.

+*Figure-5: A missed shot on the corner*

 ![shot M](shot_M.png)

-Then agent have to choose the median points from the hint for the next shot, but the closest one from the last shot.
+Then, the agent may choose the median points from the hint for the next shot, but the closest one from the last shot.
+These shots will open more "white" squares than others, so the agent will be rewarded more.

+*Figure-6: Effective shot points after a missed shot*

 ![shot M_](shot_M_.png)

 ### Algorithms and Techniques

-This problem could be solved by using the Reinforcement Learning (RL) approach.
-The ultimate goal is to make an agent that able to play against real human.
+This problem could be solved by using the Reinforcement Learning (RL) approach, more specifically using Q-Learning method.
+The ultimate goal is to make an agent able to play against real human and let it learn all best tactics.
+The Q-Learning has been proven that for any finite Markov decision process, so using this method the agent eventually find an optimal policy.

 The idea is to reward every efficient shot.
-How efficient is measured on every shot by the reduction of unknown area.
+How efficient is measured by the reduction of unknown area on every shot.
 A big reduction will be rewarded more, a little reduction will be rewarded less.
-So it will lead to the minimal shots and optimal tactics.
+So it will lead to the minimal shots and to the optimal tactics.

-Also could be some punishment, for example we could punish the agent if it shot at same location repeatedly.
+Also could be some punishment, for example we could punish the agent if it shoot at same point repeatedly.

-The agent could use all random guess tactic.
+The agent could use "all random guess" tactic.
 But it will not succeed, even it may be worse than the simple plain 100 shots.
 So the agent has to learn some best practices under some policy.

-So the best tactic is to explore the grid and shrink the blue area as much as possible while seeking the plane head.
+The best tactic is to explore the grid and shrink the blue area as much as possible while seeking the plane head.

-With this idea and enough number of training, I think the agent could 'learn' how to shoot efficiently.
+With this idea and enough number of training, I think, the agent could 'learn' how to shoot efficiently.

 ** Parameters for RL **